 As if the The Roasting Tin cookbooks weren’t already perfect for midweek cooking, the third title in the series goes one step further with a set of extra quick recipes.
 Requiring no more than ten minutes of prep and thirty minutes in the oven, these speedy oven meals embrace both meat and meat-free diets alike, put emphasis on flavour and are easy to adapt depending on what you have in the fridge and cupboards.

-A family cookbook that does exactly what it says on the tin: 100 delicious meals that can each be cooked in just one pan!
-A simple idea, brilliantly executed, these are recipes that require no fancy equipment and only minimal washing up.
-With family-friendly recipes such as Cheat's Frying Pan Lasagne, Sweet Potato Dahl and even pizza, it’s a cookbook the kids will love to eat from.
+A family cookbook that does exactly what it says on the tin: 100 inspired meals that can each be cooked in just one pan.
+With family-friendly recipes such as frying pan lasagne, sweet potato dahl and even pizza, it’s a cookbook the kids will love to eat from.

 A cookbook devoted to the humble slow-cooker, these are adventurous, affordable dishes that are low on effort and full of flavour.
-From hearty main courses, such as Sweet Potato, spinach and paneer curry and Pho, to scrumptious puddings, like Cherry bakewell pudding, to creative ways to use up leftovers.
-This is no-fuss, inexpensive, slow-cooker food at its best.
+From hearty main courses to low-effort puddings, to creative ways to use up leftovers, this is no-fuss, inexpensive, slow-cooker food at its best.

 From pot-roast chicken and seafood risotto to Boston baked beans and pulled pork sandwiches, The Pressure Cooker Cookbook is all about adapting conventional, family-friendly recipes for the pressure cooker.